samfisherirl/Google-Bard-for-AHK-v2/README.md

 # Usage
 To use this script, follow these steps:

-Clone or download the project from GitHub.
+Download the release file from GitHub.
 Open the Example.ahk script in AutoHotkey.
 Replace Token/Session ID on line 3 with your actual Google API key.
 The script will send your query to the Bard AI, which will generate a response.
 The response will be displayed in AHK.